-1.6.
-The Past in Our Future: The Dark Ages
+7. The Past in Our Future: The Dark Ages

 Looking to the future brings yet another exciting possibility.
 After the epoch when the Universe was a million years old, the cosmic radiation streamed freely.
 The matter cooled and became dark.
 During the subsequent eons of expansion, the matter agglomerated into lumps that became galaxies.
 At some point, the gas in the lumps condensed and heated and started the first production of stars.
 The long interval between the release of the cosmic background radiation and the lighting up of the first stars has come to be called the "Dark Ages."
 After a long period with no light, stars winked on and the Universe started to take the form we recognize around us now.
 The processes involved in forming the first stars and galaxies, the emergence from the Dark Ages, is one of the frontiers of modern astronomy.
-It can be probed by the new generation of telescopes in the 8- to 10-meter class.
-The end of the Dark Ages will be the prime target of the Next Generation Space Telescope currently under design by NASA.
+It can be probed to some extent by the current generation of telescopes in the 8- to 10-meter class.
+The end of the Dark Ages will be the prime target of the James Webb Space Telescope currently under design by NASA with plans to launch in 2011.

-Some of those first stars to form will be massive.
-They will evolve, collapse, and explode in just the way described in Chapter 6.
+Some, maybe most, of those first stars to form will be massive.
+Some will evolve, collapse, and explode in just the way described in Chapter 6.
 When they do, their host galaxies will still be embryonic, small, and dim.
-There is a chance that, when astronomers peer back to the beginning of the end of the Dark Ages, they will see supernovae, the brightest beacons in the young Universe.
+There is a chance that, when astronomers peer back to the beginning of the end of the Dark Ages, they will see supernovae and gamma-ray bursts, the brightest beacons in the young Universe.

 The first supernovae to arise should be from massive, short-lived stars.
-They should be predominantly Type II supernovae, although there could also be an admixture of Type Ib and

-Type Ic supernovae.
-The Type II supernovae might all resemble SN 1987A by exploding as blue supergiants.
+They should be predominantly some variety of Type II supernovae, although there could also be an admixture of Type Ib and Type Ic supernovae.
+The Type II supernovae might resemble SN 1987A by exploding as blue supergiants.
 As explained in Chapter 7, we do not fully understand why SN 1987A was a blue rather than a red supergiant when it exploded.
 Theoretical studies have shown, however, that when the amount of heavy elements in the atmosphere of an evolving massive star is low, the hydrogen envelope is likely to remain relatively compact so the star will look hot and blue rather than expanding so that the star will look cool and red.
 In the very young Universe at the end of the Dark Ages, there will not have been much time to make heavy elements.
-Whatever caused SN 1987A to be a blue supergiant, the paucity of heavy elements in the young Universe may cause all the exploding stars to be blue supergiants, even if they retain their hydrogen envelopes against the ravages of winds and binary companions.
+My colleague Peter Höflich points out that whatever caused SN 1987A to be a blue supergiant, the paucity of heavy elements in the young Universe is likely to cause all the exploding stars to be blue supergiants, even if they retain their hydrogen envelopes against the ravages of winds and binary companions.